-The Healing Powers of Dude, while it isn’t quite fully animated, continues the tradition of imparting edifying lessons – this time, about anxiety and how to deal we it.
+The Healing Powers of Dude, while it isn’t quite fully animated, continues the tradition of imparting edifying lessons – this time, about anxiety and how to deal with it.
 We’re not saying that this series is going to be a cure-all for your issues; TV entertainment is no substitute for professional help.
 But what we do want to take a look at is how they’ve made social anxiety a little more relatable through the use of clever visual effects.

 Let’s dive in.

 School is already pretty terrifying for most kids – even without crippling anxiety.